jmquintana79/Workspace/README.md

 # README:

-This a basic template for a Python project.
+This a basic creator of templates for Python projects working with data.